BaxoPlenty/quebec/README.md

         -   controller_two.lua
     -   init.client.lua

-In the `init.lua` file, you simply load the Quebec module, and it will handle the rest:
+In the `init.*.lua` file, you simply load the Quebec module, and it will handle the rest:

 ```lua
 -- init.lua